weaviate/weaviate-io/developers/weaviate/model-providers/cohere/reranker.md

 Provide the API key to Weaviate using one of the following methods:

-- Set the `COHERE_API_KEY` environment variable that is available to Weaviate.
+- Set the `COHERE_APIKEY` environment variable that is available to Weaviate.
 - Provide the API key at runtime, as shown in the examples below.

 <Tabs groupId="languages">